neoKushan/BCrypt.Net-Core/README.md

 # BCrypt.Net-Core
-A .net Core port of BCrypt.net
+A .net Core port of BCrypt.net, with some feature and security enhancements.

-If you're working on a .net core application and need to use BCrypt to store passwords, this is a quick and dirty port of BCrypt.net.

-I have tested using this library on both the full .net 4.5 framework, as well as .net core RC1 through to RTM.
+Compatible with both the full .net framework and .net core (Netstandard 1.3).

 It should be a drop-in replacement for BCrypt.net as the namespaces are unchanged.